ELC/elc.github.io-content/blog/2019-times-tables.md

 ## Initialization

-It's a good practice to place all the imports at the top of the document to better trace dependencies and keep them updated, and also to know which tools are required.
-In this case there are General Purpose imports and Jupyter Specifics, in order to run as a script, it has to be adapted to replace the Jupyter Funtionalities
+It is recommended to place all imports at the beginning of the document for better organization and maintenance.
+This also helps to clearly identify the required tools.
+In this instance, there are both general purpose imports and those specific to Jupyter.
+To utilize the code outside of Jupyter, it may need to be modified to remove Jupyter-specific components.
+This ensures the code can run as a standalone script.

     ::python
     # General Purpose
-    import numpy as np
+    import colorsys
+    from typing import Optional, List

+    from matplotlib import animation, rc
     from matplotlib import pyplot as plt
-    from matplotlib import animation, rc
-    import matplotlib.lines as mlines
-    import colorsys
     from matplotlib.collections import LineCollection
+    from matplotlib.lines import Line2D
+    import numpy as np
+    import numpy.typing as npt

     # Jupyter Specifics
-    import matplotlib as mpl
-    from IPython.display import HTML
     from ipywidgets.widgets import interact, IntSlider, FloatSlider, Layout

     %matplotlib inline